leketech/Mental-Health-App/README.md

 5. Set the publish directory to `build`
 6. Add the `REACT_APP_API_URL` environment variable

+For detailed instructions, see [FRONTEND_DEPLOYMENT_RENDER.md](FRONTEND_DEPLOYMENT_RENDER.md).

-### Deploying the Backend
+### Backend Deployment (Render Web Service)

 1. Create a new Web Service on Render
 2. Connect your GitHub repository
 3. Set the root directory to `mentalhealthwebapp`
+4. Set the environment to `Docker`
-4. Set the Dockerfile path to `Dockerfile.backend`
+5. Set the Dockerfile path to `Dockerfile.backend`
-5. Add the required environment variables:
+6. Add the required environment variables:
    - `JWT_SECRET`
    - `CORS_ORIGIN` (should match your frontend URL)

-### Render Configuration Files

-- `frontend/render.yaml`: Configuration for frontend static site deployment
-- `render.yaml`: Configuration for backend web service deployment
+### Environment Variables

+Make sure to set the following environment variables in your deployment platform:

+- `JWT_SECRET` - Secret key for JWT token signing (minimum 32 characters)
+- `PORT` - Port for the application (default: 80)

 ## Development